tolunayaktas/cypress-web-and-api-automation/README.md

 # cypress-web-and-api-automation
-Web UI and API automations with Cypress
+Includes Web UI automation of an airline company and also API automation with user-CRUD tests on a Swagger page.